kach/nearley/README.md

 What is nearley?
 ----------------
-nearley uses the Earley parsing algorithm to parse complex data structures easily. nearley is über-fast and really powerful.
-It can parse anything you throw at it.
+nearley uses the Earley parsing algorithm augmented with Joop Leo's optimizations to parse complex data structures easily. nearley is über-fast and really powerful.
+It can parse literally anything you throw at it.

 nearley is used by [artificial intelligence](https://github.com/AI-course-TIN172-DIT410/shrdlite-course-project)